 This event is the part of the annual three-part series of the Johns Hopkins SAIS Global Risk Conference, intended for a non-technical audience.
 The Conference aims to engage policy and professional communities with scholarship emerging from the school's Master of Arts in Global Risk.

-Guido Sandleris is the Governor of the Central Bank of Argentina.
+Guido Sandleris Former Governor of the Central Bank of Argentina (September 2018 - December 2019).

 He holds a degree in Economics from Universidad de Buenos Aires (UBA), a Master's degree in Economics from the London School of Economics and a PhD in Economics from Columbia University.